notssp/nssp/_posts/2021-02-03-PT-transcriptions.md

 categories: [Transcriptions]
 ---
 As a non-native English speaker living in a non-English speaking country
+It's a constant ~~headache~~ challenge to maintain my actual level
-I need to constantly keep my English skills fresh and updated
+I need to constantly keep my English skills fresh
 So I’ll post my English content transcription here on this blog
-Initially, it’ll be podcast’s content but it can be something else in the future That’s something not carved in stone
+Initially, it’ll be podcast’s content but it can be something else in the future
+Isn't carved in stone
 In this segment, I’ll be practicing and improving my listening(main goal) and writing(secondary goal) skills
 How it will work?
 It’ll be a straight forward approach